 1. Establish a sense of urgency.

-Take a moment and write down everything that could happen by not addressing cybersecurity.
+Take a moment and write down everything that could happen by not addressing a culture of cybersecurity.
 Data breach.
 Loss of clients.
 Terrible PR.
 Downtime.
 Incident response costs.
 Distraction from the business.
 Loss of client confidence.
 Today, not having a mature cybersecurity model often means not getting a more sophisticated client in the first place, as prospects are doing due diligence on the company’s security practices with greater regularity.
 Dwell on these risks for a moment.

 Communicate with other team members, managers, and leaders in your organization to spread this sense of urgency.

 Change cannot be addressed alone.
 We recommend that cybersecurity risk is managed and reported on at the leadership level, the same as financial or legal risk.
 Leaders within the organization need to be on the same page about the reality of this risk and have the wisdom to mitigate it.

 The team must expand to include expertise in information security (organization-wide practices) and expertise in IT security (technical controls).
 Assess your organization and its current leaders: Do you have the depth of expertise and availability that gives you confidence?
 Do you have both information security and IT security competence in enough degrees, or at least have staff with the time, commitment, and attention to detail to learn all they need?
 If not, engage with those who have the experience and knowledge to work with you through this.
 Keep in mind: this is not an IT responsibility.
 IT plays an important part but asking IT to lead Information Security rarely works.